 Xiaohongshu collaborated with a very hot Chinese variety show “Idol producer” to promote its brand.
 This attracted time lot of discussions boosted its visibility and generated new users on its platform.

 Xiaohongshu also searches to let celebrities use its platform as its collaboration with the famous Chinese actress Fan Bingbing was a real success.
-She has important fame in China even over the world and has been called a global fashion icon due to her frequent appearances on the red carpet, movie premieres, and fashion shows.
+She has important fame in China and even over the world and has been called a global fashion icon due to her frequent appearances on the red carpet, at movie premieres, and at fashion shows.
 Almost all her sharings on Xiaohongshu made a buzz.
-We can find on Chinese e-commerce platforms products description like “Bingbing tongkuan” which means “the same product as Bingbing has used” and an explosion in those product’s demand, often sold out.
+We can find on Chinese e-commerce platforms products description like “Bingbing tongkuan” which means “the same product as Bingbing has used” and an explosion in those products’ demand, often sold out.

 Kol and celebrities are playing an important role in marketing to China.

 We can find a lot of content on Xiaohongshu about make-up tips and cosmetics sharing.
 It has taken an important part of the start-up’s concern.
 The reason why beauty was used as an entry point, Yu-Fang thinks is a question of time.
 “Like Jingdong started from 3c, and then opened its platform for all the categories of product in 2013, Xiaohongshu was facing the rising trend of a skincare product.”